constrict0r/sysconfig/README.rst

 If set to *false* each file path or URL found on system_skeleton will be treated as plain text.

-This variable is set to *true* by default.
+This variable is set to *false* by default.

 ::